jamesgray007/hoai-course/docs/local_setup.md

 2. Click Download for Mac
 3. Open the downloaded .dmg, drag the Cursor icon into Applications
 4. Launch Cursor from Launchpad
+5. Navigate to "Marketplace" in the UI and install "Python extension for Visual Studio" from Microsoft.
 </details>

 <details>